Bragado/RedReader/esofDocs/Software Design.md

 This report  will be about RedReader 4+1 View Model as said before.
 We alert that RedReader has no documentation available neither any type of document discribing each package/classe implemented, also, there’s no comments in the code therefore, this report can be wrong in some sections, but we did our best to avoid it.

+For the logic view we will have another file, to analyse a litle better this section.

 ### <a name="views"></a> Views